ocaml/opam/master_changes.md

   * OpamSwitchState: add `update_sys_packages` function to update depexts status of a set of packages. [#6461 @arozovyk]
   * Add a function to update system dependencies status of additional packages in `OpamSwitchState` [#6461 @arozovyk]
   * Split depexts status function in `OpamSysInteract` for available and installed to be computed separately [#6461 @arozovyk]
+  * Add available system package status field in `repos_state` for all the depexts declared in repo's packages.
+The new field is also added to the cache [#6461 @arozovyk]
+  * Compute repo's available packages on opam update [#6461 @arozovyk]

 ## opam-solver